 The world's first AI-native school

-Every kid is about to have a tutor smarter than their teacher.
+Every student is about to have a tutor smarter than their teacher.

-Arena School crest — A · R · E · N · A · A school for the AI era · Est MMXXVI — with a Roman triumphal arch and three stars marking the rotating hubs of San Francisco, Shenzhen, and Bali.
+Arena School crest — A · R · E · N · A · A school for the AI era · Est MMXXVI.

 Built by